DSchaedler/Ruby-For-Dragons/index.md

 Join the community discord for more help: [http://discord.dragonruby.org/](http://discord.dragonruby.org/) (It's where most of this information is from).

 ***

-# Ruby_for_Dragons
-An unofficial companion to the DragonRuby documentation

 ## Contributing
 This is a place to document anything developed for the DragonRuby community, that isn’t documented in the sample apps or official documentation.
 Anything published to this wiki will be considered Public Domain.